cdoremus/deno-blog/posts/DRAFT_Using_SQLite_with_Deno.2023-02-20.md

 The `deno-sqlite` third-party library contains both a SQLite client and a SQLite implementation compiled as a Web Assembly Module (WASM).
 This allows SQLite to be used in a Deno program without need for an external SQLite engine.
 This library is named `sqlite` in the Deno third-party module registry while the Github repository is called `deno-sqlite`

-There was a [PR to add deno-sqlite to the Deno std library](https://github.com/denoland/deno_std/pull/2230) opened in May, 2022, but that was closed in December of that year due to lack of consensus by the Deno team.
+There was a [PR to add deno-sqlite to the Deno std library](https://github.com/denoland/deno_std/pull/2230) opened in May, 2022, but it was closed in December of that year due to lack of consensus by the Deno team.

 The `sqlite3` library is just a SQLite client.
-But it is designed with performance in mind as it uses the Deno Foreign Function Interface (FFI) to allow access to native file reading and writing functionality rather than going through a JavaScript wrapper around native access used by `deno-sqlite`.
+But it is designed with performance in mind as it uses the Deno Foreign Function Interface (FFI) to allow access to native file reading and writing functionality rather than going through a JavaScript wrapper around native I/O access used by `deno-sqlite`.

-While they can both be used to interact with SQLite, the two Deno-native client libraries have similar APIs that differ in many ways.
+While they can both be used to interact with SQLite, the two Deno-native client libraries have similar APIs that differ in subtile ways.
 This post will explore how to do CRUD operations with each library using code snippets.
 There is a [corresponding repo folder](https://github.com/cdoremus/deno-blog-code/tree/main/sqlite) that contains full working examples.

-## Creating a database insert data into a table
+## Creating a database and insert data into a table

 #### deno-sqlite
 Persistence using `deno-sqlite` revolves around the `DB` class.
-The constructor can be used to point to a file-based database or one held in memory using the default constructor (or the ":memory:" token as a constructor argument).
+The constructor can be used to point to a file-based database or one held in memory using the default constructor (or the `":memory:"` token as a constructor argument).
 ```javascript
 import { DB } from "https://deno.land/x/sqlite@v3.7.0/mod.ts";